flyingcircusio/fc-nixos/doc/src/upgrade.md

 ### Slurm

-TODO

-% This release contains a major version upgrade of Slurm from 23.04.x.x (NixOS 23.11) to 23.11.x.x.
-Nodes of a cluster need to be upgraded in a prticular order, the the [upgrade instructions of the role](#nixos-slurm-upgrade) for details.
+This release contains a major version upgrade of Slurm from 23.11.x.x (NixOS 24.05) to 24.05.x.x.
+Nodes of a cluster need to be upgraded in a particular order, please consult the [upgrade instructions of the role](#nixos-slurm-upgrade) for details.

 ## Other notable changes